kabuhakmeh3/job-classifier/README.md

 Ensure full (not relative) paths to the following are provided

-+ keyfile (.keys directory) - include bucket, url, target name
++ keyfile (.keys directory) - include bucket, url, target name, etc
 + model (models directory) - path

 Only the classify_jobs.py script needs to be executed to generate an output.